xircleag/migration_bundler/README.md

 ## Requirements

-Monkey Butler requires a modern Ruby runtime (v1.9.x and up) and the following supporting cast:
+Migration Bundler requires a modern Ruby runtime (v1.9.x and up) and the following supporting cast:

 * [thor](http://whatisthor.com/) - Toolkit for building powerful commandline utilities

 ## Usage

-Monkey Butler is a commandline utility available via the `mb` binary.
-There are a number of standard commandline switches available that control the defaults and target behavior of a Monkey Butler invocation.
+Migration Bundler is a commandline utility available via the `mb` binary.
+There are a number of standard commandline switches available that control the defaults and target behavior of a Migration Bundler invocation.
 You can obtain help directly from the application by executing `mb help`.

 ### Initializing a Project

-Creates a new Monkey Butler schema repository at the path specified.
+Creates a new Migration Bundler schema repository at the path specified.
 Please refer to the documentation below regarding the repository structure.

 `$ mb init [path/to/project]`